Quick Answer

 - Omitting as-built documentation.
 Utilities and tax authorities require as-builts.
 Missing drawings delay Permission to Operate.

-EPC vs design build solar is a common search because the differences are subtle.
+EPC vs design-build solar is a common search because the differences are subtle.
 The choice determines who bears risk, who controls procurement, and how change orders flow.

-| Factor | EPC | Design-Build | EPCM | Design-Bid-Build |
+| Factor | EPC | Design-Build | EPCM | Design-Bid-Build | Self-Perform |

-| Single-point accountability | Yes | Yes | No (agent) | No |
+| Single-point accountability | Yes | Yes | No (agent) | No | No |

-| Owner procurement involvement | Minimal | Minimal | High | High |
+| Owner procurement involvement | Minimal | Minimal | High | High | Full |

-| Best for | Utility/C&I turnkey | Fast-track residential | Owner with in-house PM | Public-sector bids |
+| Best for | Utility and C&I turnkey | Fast-track residential | Owner with in-house PM | Public-sector bids | Large developer with full team |

-| Risk allocation | Contractor bears cost/schedule | Shared | Owner bears most | Owner bears most |
+| Risk allocation | Contractor bears cost and schedule | Shared | Owner bears most | Owner bears most | Owner bears all |

-| Change order frequency | Lower | Moderate | Higher | Highest |
+| Change order frequency | Lower | Moderate | Higher | Highest | Low (internal) |

 EPC locks price and schedule.
 The contractor quotes a fixed sum.
 They absorb cost overruns.
 This model suits utility and C&I projects where financing requires budget certainty.
 Lenders prefer EPC contracts because they can underwrite against a fixed number.